10 Best Places To See Giraffe On Safari

 9. Where can I see desert giraffes?

 Skeleton Coast National Park, Namibia

 Namibia may not have quite the populations of wildlife as its near neighbours, but its desert adapted species are quite astonishing.
 Elephant, rhino, giraffe, oryx and springbok are among those that have developed to cope with the harsh conditions here.
-Footage taken near Hoanib Skeleton Coast Camp was recently used in the BBC David Attenborough “Giraffes: Africa’s Gentle Giants”.
+Footage taken near Hoanib Skeleton Coast Camp featured in the BBC David Attenborough “Giraffes: Africa’s Gentle Giants.”

 Hoanib camp sits unobtrusively in its surroundings, overlooking a small waterhole which is occasionally visited by elephant, oryx and other animals.
 There are seven twin tents and one family unit, each of which is comfortably appointed and has en-suite facilities.
 The tents are raised on short stilts with a private, shaded outdoor lounge which is a perfect spot for relaxing in between activities.
 The camp has a lounge, bar area, dining room, library, fire pit, plunge pool and deck.
 Guests can experience walking and vehicle safaris.
 Hoanib also offers a flying visit to the Skeleton Coast if you stay three nights or longer.

 Giraffes are endangered – loss of habitat and poaching for bush meet – has led to numbers plummeting in some areas.
 The Giraffe Conservation Foundation featured in the BBC documentary, Giraffes: Africa’s Gentle Giants is a leading international charity dedicated to giraffe conservation and management in the wild.
 Back to Top